rob-blackbourn/JetBlack.Http/Examples/UsingCorsMiddleware/README.md

-# Example Using Fluent Config
+# Example Using CORS Middleware

-This example demonstrates how to configure the server using fluent configuration.
+To demonstrate the behaviour a back end server provides data, and a front end server makes requests.